 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note A to the financial statements.
-The District adopted Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions as of July 1, 2017, which resulted in the District recording a restatement of beginning net position at July 1, 2017 to increase the other postemployment benefit (OPEB) liability related to health benefits provided to retirees as discussed in Note I of the financial statements.
-Implementation of GASB No. 75 resulted in an increase in the OPEB liability of \$1,419,041 as of July 1, 2017.
-Additional required disclosures under GASB Statement No. 75 were also added to Note F to the financial statements due to the adoption of this Statement.
-No other new accounting policies were adopted and the application of existing policies was not changed during the year.
-We noted no transaction entered into by the District during the year for which there is a lack of authoritative guidance or consensus, related to the calculation of the OPEB liability discussed below.
+No new accounting policies were adopted and the application of existing policies was not changed during 2019.
+We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
 The most sensitive estimates affecting the financial statements were: depreciable lives and method used to depreciate capital assets, the amount receivable from the County for delinquent assessments, the accruals for postemployment and pension benefits, and levee improvements constructed by the Army Corps of Engineers.
 We evaluated the key factors and assumptions used to develop the estimates in determining that they are reasonable in relation to the financial statements taken as a whole.
 The accrual for postemployment benefits was determined by an actuarial valuation, which is required to be performed every two years.
-The most recent actuarial calculation was prepared as of June 2018.
+The most recent actuarial calculation was prepared for the June 30, 2018 audit.
 The accrual for the unfunded pension liability was determined by an actuarial valuation performed by CalPERS, which is performed annually.